juripero/ryft-elasticsearch/ryft-elastic-plugin/INSTALL.md

 #Ryft elastic plugin installation

-To install ryft-elastic-plugin please consider to do the folowing: * [ES docker installation](../../elastic-search/README.md)
+To install ryft-elastic-plugin please consider to do the folowing: [ES docker installation](https://github.com/getryft/elastic-search)

 After completing installation of ES.
 Stop docker container if you started it previously.
-Clone this repository to build machine and build codec with plugin executing folowing command in the project root directory
+Clone this repository to build machine and build codec with plugin executing folowing command in the project directories:
+ - ryft-elastic-codec
+ - ryft-elastic-plugin

 ```bash
 mvn clean install